Top Sports Bars and Pubs in Sonoma County

 Healdsburg Bar & Grill

 The TVs are front and center at this stylish bar managed by celebrity chef Douglas Keane.
-Besides local beers on tap, the popular, always busy restaurant has great food – Food & Wine magazine includes it on their “25 Best Burgers in the U.S. list.”
-You can sure taste the quality - the pickles are homemade, and the fish 'n' chips are beer batter dipped.
+Besides local beers on tap, the popular, always busy restaurant has great food: the pickles are homemade, and the fish 'n' chips are beer-batter-dipped.

 The Victorian parlor mood somehow works wonderfully with this classic pub anchored by a big screen TV, and amenities like an antique polished bar, a pool room, and a mostly local clientele.
-Keep your game energy charged with burgers and fish ‘n’ chips.
-Then, at halftime, chill out on the patio overlooking Sonoma Creek.
+The Saloon features wine country comfort food and what fans claim is the best burger in Sonoma.
+Then, chill out on the patio overlooking Sonoma Creek.

 Ausiello's 5th Street Grill

 Cold beer, peanuts, TVs all around—does it get better?
-The dark, clubby saloon is bar is popular with real sports fanatics, who aren't afraid the get loud.
+The dark, clubby saloon bar is popular with real sports fanatics, who aren't afraid to get loud.
 When the hunger pangs hit, be sure to get a burger and sweet potato fries, extra-delicious with the signature bacon Bloody Mary.

 Fogbelt Brewing Company

-This new gem encourages playtime with a collection of board games sitting beneath the television.
+This gem encourages playtime with a collection of board games sitting beneath the television.
 But the real draw is the beer, with brewers Paul Hawley and Remy Martin using exclusively California-grown hops.
-The urban hip taphouse puts forth signature sips like Atlas Blonde (“light and crisp with a fruity hop aroma”), Del Norte IPA (“hop driven with a malty finish”), and Armstrong Stout (“rich with flavors of chocolate and coffee but finishes light and balanced”).
+The urban hip taphouse puts forth signature sips like Atlas Blonde ('light and crisp with a fruity hop aroma'), Del Norte IPA ('hop driven with a malty finish'), and Armstrong Stout ('rich with flavors of chocolate and coffee but finishes light and balanced').
 Ask for perfect pairings with the extensive food menu, too, tempting with signatures like local charcuterie, sausage and cheese boards, gourmet sandwiches and mac 'n' cheese.